Rail Management Team

 Chief Information/Financial Officer

-Dan McCabe manages Tacoma Rail’s car hire, demurrage, tariffs, grant requests, invoicing and technologies.
-He has received two national awards on behalf of Tacoma Rail for his work in the railroad technology field.
-His work in writing applications has garnered millions in grants and Rail Bank loans.
-McCabe has also been a certified locomotive engineer.
-He first came to Tacoma Public Utilities in the summer of 1998, working for Tacoma Power as an engineer’s aide.
-Tacoma Rail started giving McCabe projects in 2000; that became a full-time position in 2002 as he became supervisor of Research & Technology.
+Dan McCabe is Tacoma Rail’s CIO/CFO and manages it’s finance and technology.
+He has received national awards on behalf of Tacoma Rail for his work in the railroad technology field.
+His work in writing financial applications has garnered more than $19 million in grants and zero interest state loans.
+Dan has been in the railroad industry for over 19 years and was certified as a locomotive engineer.
 He is a Tacoma native and has a bachelor’s degree in computer science from Western Washington University.

 Chief Administration Officer

 Lori Daniels is responsible for various labor relations, which include negotiation of collective bargaining agreements under the Railway Labor Act, creation of innovative labor/management strategies, succession planning, recruitment and employee retention; compliance with Federal Railroad Administration regulations; and budgetary support and fiscal responsibility.
 Daniels began her career at TPU in 1989 as a customer service assistant and moved to Human Resources in August 1996.
 Daniels moved to Tacoma Rail in January 1999 and held the positions of administrative secretary, administrative assistant and supervisor of operations until taking her current position in July 2006.